ga-curriculum/github-collaboration/fork-method-forking/README.md

 cd ~/code/ga/lectures
 ```

-Clone the `github-collaboration` repo you just forked to your device.
+Clone the ***programmer's remote repo*** to your device.
 Your GitHub username should be present in the URL used in the `git clone` command, like this:

 ```bash
 git clone https://github.com/<your-username>/github-collaboration.git